 - a) the plans have an exercise period of at least five years; - b) the plans confer the right to purchase, at the end of the vesting period, shares in the Company at a price equal to the average for the thirty days prior to allocation.
-It is therefore only financially advantageous to exercise the option when, at the time of exercise, the Company's share price is higher than that at the moment of allocation, creating value for the shareholders; - c) the Directors are in no way obliged to retain, to the end of their mandate, any shares purchased by exercising stock option plans, given that it is considered that the current incentivisation system of stock option plans repeated over time, with exercise periods of at least five years, fosters in executive Directors a high degree of loyalty and participation in the medium to long-term performance of the Company.
+It is therefore only financially advantageous to exercise the option when, at the moment of exercise, the Company's shares have a price that is higher than that at the time of allocation, creating value for the shareholders; - c) the Directors are in no way obliged to retain, to the end of their mandate, any shares purchased by exercising stock option plans, given that it is considered that the current incentivisation system of stock option plans repeated over time, with exercise periods of at least five years, fosters in executive Directors a high degree of loyalty and participation in the medium to long-term performance of the Company.

-Remuneration of executive directors
+Remuneration of executive Directors